Kurrawong/rdfdig/README.md

 rdfdig data | jq
 ```

-Generate a mermaid diagram from the data held at the given remote SPARQL endpoint
+Generate a diagram from the data at the remote SPARQL endpoint

 ```bash
 rdfdig "https://example.org/sparql" --render